MikeAleksa/AudioTransform/README.md

 # AudioTransform

-AudioTransform is a package for modifying mono audio files for use in augmenting datasets of audio.
+AudioTransform is a package for modifying mono audio files of any sample rate, for use in augmenting datasets of audio.

 Operations:
 * load/save audio data